Yazoo (band): Formation and Upstairs at Eric's (1982)

 The pair came to the project with different tastes in music.
 In an early interview, Moyet stated that "I'm a traditionalist, I can't accept the fact of blues with synthesizers at all," while Clarke admitted to tolerating modern R&B outfits like Dr. Feelgood but disliked traditional blues artists such as Muddy Waters.
-Clarke took the demo to Mute label boss Daniel Miller but recalled that at first Miller appeared to be uninterested: "I tried to give it to Daniel and he didn't show much interest ...
+Clarke took the "Only You" demo to Mute label boss Daniel Miller but recalled that at first Miller appeared to be uninterested: "I tried to give it to Daniel and he didn't show much interest ...
 I brought it in and put it on, and the whole time it was playing, Daniel was messing around with a synthesizer.
 He said he liked it, but carried on doing what he was doing—and that was it.
 Only when the publishers took an interest did he brighten up."
 Mute asked the duo to record the song as a single and to make an album together.
 By this point Clarke had already written "Don't Go", but both he and Moyet felt it was too good to be the B-side of "Only You", so they quickly wrote the song "Situation" together for the single's B-side.

 According to Moyet, the name Yazoo was taken from the specialist blues record label Yazoo Records.

 This decision led to a £3.5 million lawsuit threat by the label over the band's name and, coupled with the fact that the name Yazoo was already in use by a lesser known American rock band, the group was renamed Yaz for the North American market.

 "Only You" was released in the UK in March 1982 and rose to number two on the UK singles chart.
 The duo recorded their debut album at Blackwing Studios in southeast London, where Clarke had recorded Depeche Mode's album Speak & Spell the previous year.
 As the studio had already been booked during the day by fellow Mute artist Fad Gadget, Yazoo recorded most of the album during the early mornings.
 Clarke had expected that Miller would produce the album, but discovered that Miller was already otherwise occupied, so Blackwing studio owner Eric Radcliffe carried out production duties with Clarke and Moyet.
 The album was named Upstairs at Eric's in recognition of Radcliffe's input.

 "Don't Go" was released in July 1982 as the second single in the UK and also reached the top three of the UK charts.
 In North America, "Situation" had been a hit in the clubs in a version remixed by New York City-based DJ François Kevorkian, and against the band's wishes, it was released as Yazoo's debut single in the US and Canada, where it reached number 73 on the Billboard Hot 100.
 "Only You" was released as Yazoo's second single in North America and reached number 67.